f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 <h2>3: Sample rate data</h2>

-The left button can be used to force the rational decimator even when the source and channel samople rates agree.
+The left button can be used to force the rational decimator even when the source and channel sample rates agree.
 This allows to use the FIR filter of the decimator in any case.

 The middle figure is the sample rate in kS/s used in the channel which may differ of the source plugin output sample rate if the rational decimator is engaged.
-This sample rate is calculated as the closest 1 kS/s multiple to the source sample rate to fit an integer number of line points.
+This sample rate is calculated as the closest 10 S/s multiple to the source sample rate to fit an integer number of line points.
 The number of line points is the full line including synchronization.
 This number is the sample rate divided by the line frequency.
 The line frequency is calculated as the nominal number of lines multiplied by the FPS.

 The right figure is the corresponding number of points and therefore also samples per full line including line synchronization.

-Let's take an example with a 405 lines and 25 FPS video signal and a 2400 kS/s source output sample rate:
+Let's take an example with a 405 lines and 20 FPS video signal and a 3000 kS/s sink input sample rate:

   - the line frequency is 405 &#215; 25 = 10125 Hz
   - 2400 kS/s fit 237.037037037 points per line and therefore is not an integer number
-  - closest sample rate to fit an integer number of points is 232 &#215; 10125 = 2349 kS/s
+  - closest 10 S/s multiple sample rate to fit an integer number of points is 236 &#215; 10125 = 2389.5 kS/s
-  - therefore decimated sample rate is 2349 kS/s and the number of points per line is 232
+  - therefore decimated sample rate is 2389.5 kS/s and the number of points per line is 236

 The example taken in the screenshot is from a 405 lines &#215; 20 FPS video signal:

-  - source sample rate is 1625 kS/s
+  - source sample rate is 3000 kS/s
   - line frequency is 8100 Hz
-  - 200 points fit in 8100 &#215; 200 = 1620 kS/s
+  - 371 points fit in 8100 &#215; 371 = 3005.1 kS/s
-  - 201 points fit in 8100 &#215; 201 = 1628.1 kS/s
+  - 370 points fit in 8100 &#215; 370 = 2997 kS/s
-  - therefore the closest sample rate is 1620 kS/s for 200 points per line
+  - therefore the closest sample rate is 2997 kS/s for 370 points per line

 <h2>4: Channel power</h2>